If you are a worrier, raise your hand!

-Once upon a time, there was a mother who claimed to have faith in God, and in His will and mercy.
+And read to find out how watching “Finding Dory” taught me to stop worrying.
+Once upon a time, there was a mother who claimed to have faith in God and in His will and mercy.
 And then, her only child started Summer Camp.
 For the first time.
 Ever.
-Subsequently, proverbial Hell broke loose.Faith was replaced by worries, doubt and flashbacks of every Criminal Minds episode her excellent memory could conjure up.
-Hours seemed longer than their supposed 60 minutes duration.
-The clock was consulted every minute and a half until pick up time rolled around.
+Subsequently, the proverbial Hell broke loose.
+Doubts and worries replaced Faith, as did flashbacks of every Criminal Minds episode her excellent memory could conjure up.
+Hours seemed longer than their supposed 60 minutes’ duration.
+I consulted the clock every minute and a half until pickup time rolled around.

-As the first week was coming to an end, a new danger loomed its ugly face to confront me: THE WEEKLYOUTING.
-Never had so few letters frightened me more.
+As the first week was ending, a new danger loomed its ugly face to confront me: THE WEEKLY OUTING.

-The local Beach.
+The local beach.

 The local what????

 You mean an outing where my child will ride a bus (cue in series of horrific bus accidents rolling in front of my eyes like a movie reel) then go to a beach (cue in all articles about drowning, dry drowning, symptoms of water in lungs) and then play in the nearby park (hello all news headlines about kidnappings and lost children, long time no scare!).

-No thank you, my child will stay with me on the day of the outing where he will be safe and sound.
+No thank you, my child will stay with me on the day of the outing, where he will be safe and sound.
 Even better, we will go watch Finding Dory!
 There!
 Who needs a fun day at the beach with kids his age and an opportunity to develop autonomy and confidence?
-With his mommy he goes!
+With his mommy, he goes!

-30 seconds after “losing” him, he emerged from his hiding place.
+If God wanted to make a point, it was game set and match–a million times over.
+Thirty seconds after “losing” him, he emerged from his hiding place.
 He found me.
-My heart started to beat again, it had stopped, I am sure it had stopped.
+My heart started beating again.
+It had stopped, I am sure it had stopped.
 I felt relief and gratitude–the moment passed briefly as I had important business to attend to–discipline and admonishment.

 “Give all your worries and cares to God, for he cares about you” (1 Peter 5:7 NLT)

-“Be anxious fornothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
+“Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
 (Philippians4:6-7).

-Like the post?
-Please Share it!
+Like this post?
+Please share it: